abstractinfrastructure/k8s-intro-tutorials/core/README.md

 ---

 ### Exercise: The clusterIP Service
-**Objective:** Create a `ClusterIP` service and view the different it is accessible within the cluster.
+**Objective:** Create a `ClusterIP` service and view the different ways it is accessible within the cluster.

 ---

-1) Create `ClusterIP` service `clusterip` that targets pods labeled with the `app=nginx` forwarding port `80` using either the `yaml` below, or the manifest `manifests/service-clusterip.yaml`.
+1) Create `ClusterIP` service `clusterip` that targets pods labeled with the `app=nginx` forwarding port `80` using either the yaml below, or the manifest `manifests/service-clusterip.yaml`.

 **Command**
 ```